German Canadians: First World War

 Before and during World War I, there was some anti-German sentiment in the Waterloo County area and some cultural sanctions on the community, primarily in Berlin, Ontario (now Kitchener).
-Mennonites in the area were pacifist and so not would not enlist.
-Also, some had immigrated from Germany and so found it morally difficult to fight against a country that was a significant part of their heritage.
-Anti-German sentiment that precipitated the Berlin to Kitchener name change in 1916.
-The city was named after Lord Kitchener, who was famously pictured on the "Lord Kitchener Wants You" recruiting posters.
+Mennonites in the area were pacifist and so would not enlist.
+Immigrants from Germany found it morally difficult to fight against a country that was a significant part of their heritage.
+Low enlistment rates fueled anti-Germany sentiment that precipitated the Berlin to Kitchener name change in 1916.
+The city was renamed after Lord Kitchener, famously pictured on the "Lord Kitchener Wants You" recruiting posters.

 Several streets in Toronto that had previously been named for Liszt, Humboldt, Schiller, Bismarck, etc. were changed to names with strong British associations, such as Balmoral.
 There were anti-German riots in Victoria and in Calgary during the first years of the war.

 News reports from Waterloo County, Ontario, indicate "A Lutheran minister was pulled out of his house... he was dragged through the streets.
 German clubs were ransacked through the course of the war.
 It was just a really nasty time period."
-That sentiment was the primary reason for the 1916 Berlin to Kitchener name change in Waterloo County.
 A document in the Archives of Canada makes the following comment: "Although ludicrous to modern eyes, the whole issue of a name for Berlin highlights the effects that fear, hatred and nationalism can have upon a society in the face of war."

 Across Canada, internment camps opened in 1915 and 8,579 "enemy aliens" were held there until the end of the war.
 Many were German-speaking immigrants from Austria, Hungary, Germany, and Ukraine.
 Only 3,138 were classed as prisoners of war; the rest were civilians.